nguyenthanhjt/google-data-analytics-professional-certificate-course/5_Analyze-Data-to-Answer-Questions/m3_aggregate-data-for-analysis/p1_vlookup-n-data-aggregation/s6_pq_activity_use-vlookup-to-perform-task.md

 - Why is it important to clean and label data when using `VLOOKUP` and pivot tables?
 - What are some other ways that you might use `VLOOKUP` with the data in this table?

+- Cleaning and labeling data is crucial when using VLOOKUP and pivot tables to ensure accurate and meaningful results.
+Clean data eliminates errors and inconsistencies, while labels help maintain organization and clarity, making it easier to interpret and analyze information.
+- Other Uses of VLOOKUP: With this data table, we might use VLOOKUP to find other information associated with each employee, such as employee ID or date of hire.
+Additionally, we could use VLOOKUP to cross-reference data from different sheets, providing a comprehensive view of employee details.

+> A successful response might include how VLOOKUP can be used to query and trim data, convert text data to numeric data, and create a summary table from queried information.
+>
+> If you are analyzing hours worked, you could use VLOOKUP to query your clean and well-labeled dataset to assess employee status and determine who is full-time, part-time, or on leave.
+You could also use it to analyze the relationships between pay rates and hire date or status.
+VLOOKUP is an extremely helpful tool that you can use to analyze data in many situations.